Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Please take your dog to a vet.
 There are many possible causes for the itch, but if he smells he might have a secondary infection which would require antibiotics.
 There are many things that cause itch that can't be cured without drugs from the vet so please make an appointment as soon as you can.

 Please ask your vet if your dog has seborreah.
 It is a skin disease that causes the dog to scratch constantly, the fur is oily and smelly and there may be bald spots.
 We rescued a German Shepherd who had it and it took us forever to get it under control.
 But what really worked is a shampoo called Malaseb.
-You can use it as often as needed.
-The big change came from a product called Dinovite which is a powder you add to the dogs food.
-You can only buy it from the manufacturer on line.
-My dog now has whiskers, a beautiful coat and never scratches.
-It is like a miracle.

 The symptoms you describe could be a food allergy.
 Try changing your dog to a high quality lamb and rice dog food.
 My dog had this problem until I figured out he could eat salmon and rice.
 He then ate that without any problem until he was 17 years old.
 Look for dog food allergy posts on this site.